Teams bot

 Step 1 — Connect Azure DevOps

-- Go to your account page.
+- Go to your account page and open the Credentials tab.

-https://dev.azure.com/my-org) and a PAT. - Click Save credentials.
+- Click Save PAT.

 Your PAT is encrypted at rest and never exposed.